-To register for courses, we use the Wofoo online forms from SurveyMonkey Inc.
+To register for courses, we use the Wufoo online forms from SurveyMonkey Inc.

-For the registration process, you will be directed to the Wofoo website, where your data will be processed and forwarded to us.
+For the registration process, users are directed to the Wufoo website, where data will be processed and forwarded to us.

 For the recruitment of employees and talents, we rely on Umantis from Haufe Service Center GmbH.